morganreyn/gin/README.md

 In the case above, to initialize a mojo directory, simply move to _~/workspace/myProject/_ and use the command
 > mojo -i

 which will create a .mojo directory that holds all your configurations for your project.
-To add any number of projects, use _-p_
+To add any number of projects, use _-a p<roject>_
-> mojo -p jsProject
+> mojo -a p jsProject

-> mojo -p javaProject
+> mojo -a project javaProject

-To add an external, use _-e_
+To add an external, use _-a e<xternal>_
-> mojo -e javaExternalProject1
+> mojo -a e javaExternalProject1

-> mojo -e javaExternalProject2
+> mojo -a external javaExternalProject2

 Now there are multiple projects and multiple externals associated with this mojo directory.
 You can see a list of the projects and externals at any time by using _-l_
 > mojo -l